 Everyone feels confused sometimes.
 It’s the feeling you get when things don’t make sense, or you don’t know what you should be doing.

 If someone seems angry with you, it can feel horrible.
 Remember that it’s not your fault, and it’s not their fault.
 It happens because the person’s brain is not well.
-They may not be able to control their emotions any more.
-They may not be able to put themselves in your shoes, and realise they are upsetting you.
+They may not be able to control how they feel any more.
+They may not know they are upsetting you.

 - What is dementia?

 - Which illnesses cause dementia?

 - Will I get dementia?

 - Why do people with dementia change so much?